Kongsea/FPN_TensorFlow/README.md

 # Clone and modified from https://github.com/yangxue0827/FPN_Tensorflow

-Deleted some huge files from git source to keep it clean and easy to use.
+## Deleted some huge files from git source to keep it clean and easy to use.

+# How to use this repository to train your model using your own custom dataset
 ## 1.Place your dataset files in `data/` folders, named `layer` for example
 ### 1.1 Place original images in `data/layer/JPEGImages` folder
 ### 1.2 Place original annotations in `data/layer/annotations` folder